AdobeDocs/experience-manager-65.en/help/sites-administering/tools-consoles.md

   </tr>
   <tr>
    <td>Replication - Replication Agents</td>
-   <td>Used to replicate data from author to publish when publishing pages, or with reverse replication to return user comments from the publish environment to author.</td>
+   <td>Used to replicate data from the Author instance to Publish when publishing pages, or with reverse replication to return user comments from the publish environment to the Author.</td>
   </tr>
   <tr>
    <td>Reports</td>
-   <td>AEM provides a range of customized reports, lets you create customized reports and/or develop your own.</td>
+   <td>AEM provides a range of customized reports, lets you create customized reports or develop your own.</td>
   </tr>
   <tr>
    <td>Default Page Scaffolding</td>
-   <td>With scaffolding you can create a form (a scaffold) with fields that reflect the structure you want for your pages and then use this form to easily create pages based on this structure.</td>
+   <td>With scaffolding, you can create a form (a scaffold) with fields that reflect the structure you want for your pages and then use this form to easily create pages based on this structure.</td>
   </tr>
   <tr>
    <td>Security - Self-Service Configuration </td>
-   <td>Lets you configure the emails that users automatically receive when they create an account or reset a password and to confirm a password that has been reset.</td>
+   <td>Configure the emails that users automatically receive when they create an account or reset a password and to confirm a password that has been reset.</td>
   </tr>
   <tr>
    <td>Segmentation</td>